 If you have been inspired and would like to really get involved, why not donate some of your time to GI ASCO?
 Whether you are available for just a few weeks, or perhaps a few months, a volunteer placement in Uganda is truly a life changing and unforgettable experience.
-Keeping 29 boys entertained 7 days a week is no small task and volunteering at GI ASCO would provide the opportunity to:
+Keeping the boys and girls entertained 7 days a week is no small task and volunteering at GI ASCO would provide the opportunity to:

-- help the boys with homework.
+- help them with homework.